KevinKronk/multiclass-classification/README.md

 # multiclass-classification
 A project to demonstrate regularized multiclass classification using the truncated Newton algorithm.
+Part of the MNIST handwritten digit database was used for this project.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/41022783/54637004-02734200-4a5e-11e9-9583-362e2f65a4a4.png)